my13ootleg/1click-activator/README.md

 # Overview

-This batch file is for MS Office 2021 to one click activate.
+This batch file is for Microsoft Office 2021 to 1-click activate.

 ## Confirmed apps